AlexWendland/public-note/OMSCS/CS7641/Week 4 - Support Vector Machines.md

 This is apparently a [[Quadratic programming problem|quadratic programming problem]] and can be transformed to the  "Dual Optimization Problem" which is as follows
 $$ \max_{\alpha} \sum_{t \in T} \alpha_t - \frac{1}{2} \sum_{t,s \in T} \alpha_t \alpha_s y^t y^s (x^t \cdot x^s)$$ such that
 $$ \alpha_t \geq 0 \mbox{ for all } t \in T, \mbox{ and } \sum_{t \in T} \alpha_ty^t = 0.$$
-Which we turn into a classifier by setting:
+Which we turn this into a classifier by setting:
 $$
 \hat{f}(x) = \mbox{sgn}\left ( \sum_{t \in T} \alpha_t y^t (x^t \cdot x) + b \right )$$
 where
 $$
 b = y^s - \sum_{t \in T} \alpha_t y^t (x^t \cdot x^s), \mbox{ for any } s \in T \mbox{ such that } \alpha^s \not = 0.
 $$
+The form should remind you of [[Boosting]] where we take an average of lots of different views on the data.
+However in reality lots of these $\alpha_t = 0$ if they are not the support vectors closest to the line.
+So it might be more correct to think of this as close to [[k-nearest neighbour|KNN]].

 ## Kernel methods

+In reality data could be far from linearly separable.